Automatic fire alarms policy:

 When will this change in policy on AFAs be rolled out?

-LFB’s change in policy on AFAs will be rolled out from Tuesday 29th October at 08:00 across London.
+LFB’s change in policy on AFAs has been rolled out since Tuesday 29th October at 08:00 across London.

 What will LFB do with the time saved by not responding to some AFAs?

 The time saved from not attending some AFA calls will give LFB more time to utilise its resources in a more efficient, effective and productive way.
-This will help to reduce risks to London communities through additional fire prevention and protection work and operational training.
+This helps to reduce risks to London communities through additional fire prevention and protection work and operational training.

 For businesses